Learning to Optimize with Stochastic Dominance Constraints: Introduction

 \section{Introduction}

-Decision making under uncertainty~\citep{kochenderfer2015decision} is an ubiquitous challenge that has attracted research from a wide range of communities, including machine learning~\citep{sani2012risk, petrik2012approximate, tamar2013temporal, tamar2015optimizing, la2013actor}, operations research~\citep{delage2010percentile}, economics and management science~\citep{machina2013handbook}.
+Decision making under uncertainty~\citep{kochenderfer2015decision} is an ubiquitous challenge attracting research from a wide range of communities including machine learning~\citep{sani2012risk, petrik2012approximate, tamar2013temporal, tamar2015optimizing, la2013actor}, operations research~\citep{delage2010percentile}, economics and management science~\citep{machina2013handbook}.
 To date, decision methods in machine learning primarily focus on maximizing expected return, which is only applicable to cases when the decision-maker is risk-neutral.
 In reality, most decision-makers are risk-sensitive -- many are willing to give up some expected reward to protect against large losses, \ie, demonstrating risk-aversion.
-Stochastic dominance (SD), introduced in \citep{mann1947test} and \citep{lehmann1955ordered}, provides a principled approach to comparing random variables, standing out as a general and flexible model for incorporating risk aversion in decision making.
-Stochastic dominance has been applied in scenarios ranging from economics~\citep{quirk1962admissibility,rothschild1970increasing, rothschild1971increasing}, finance~\citep{dentcheva2006portfolio}, path planning~\citep{nie2012optimal}, to control and reinforcement learning~\citep{dentcheva2008stochastic, haskell2013stochastic}.
+Stochastic dominance (SD), introduced in \citep{mann1947test} and \citep{lehmann1955ordered}, provides a principled approach to comparing random variables, standing out as a general and flexible model for incorporating risk aversion in decision making, applied to scenarios ranging from economics~\citep{quirk1962admissibility,rothschild1970increasing, rothschild1971increasing}, finance~\citep{dentcheva2006portfolio}, path planning~\citep{nie2012optimal}, to control and reinforcement learning~\citep{dentcheva2008stochastic, haskell2013stochastic}.
 Despite the elegance of the concept, an efficient computational recipe for ensuring stochastic dominance between general distributions remains lacking, due to the continuum nature of the criterion.
 In this paper, we consider a longstanding challenge~\citep{levy1992stochastic}:

-There have been many attempts to handle stochastic dominance constraints in optimization. \citet{ogryczak1999stochastic,ogryczak2001consistency,ogryczak2002dual} establish consistency between stochastic dominance and mean-risk surrogates.
+There have been many attempts to handle stochastic dominance constraints in optimization. \citet{ogryczak1999stochastic,ogryczak2001consistency,ogryczak2002dual} established consistency between stochastic dominance and mean-risk surrogates.
 Therefore, several mean-risk optimization formulations have been proposed as surrogates for evaluating stochastic dominance conditions.
 Although the proposed mean-risk models can be efficiently solved, these surrogates only provide a necessary condition and are unable to model the full spectrum of risk-averse preferences, and thus might lead to inferior solutions~\citep{ogryczak2001consistency}.